Yes, it’s time to clean your chicken coop, and in this article, detailed step by step instructions have been given.

-If you do the cleaning daily, you won’t spend my h time cleaning when you have to do the more effective cleaning.
+If you do the cleaning daily, you won’t spend much time cleaning when you have to do the more effective cleaning.

 So, it ends up saving more time, and you can move things quickly.

-Did you recall that we speak about the deep litter method when cleaning a coop?
+Did you recall that we speak about the deep litter method of cleaning a coop?

 Also Read on how to deep clean kitchen: 6 simple ways

 The Best Way to Clean a Chicken Coop Using the Deep Litter Method